-Most of us struggle to spring out of bed in the morning - 3 out of 4 of us wake up exhausted and 60% of women feel tired all the time.
+Most of us struggle to spring out of bed in the morning - in fact 3 out of 4 of us wake up exhausted and 60% of women feel tired all the time.

-A study by Horlicks found that around 10 million people are so shattered in the morning that they struggle to get out of bed.
+A study by Horlicks found that around 10 million people are so shattered in the morning that they struggle to get out of bed, and we can definitely be included in that number of sleepy heads!
 If you think you're getting enough sleep, we've got 18 common reasons why you might still be tired.

 Even if you go to bed early and think you're sleeping through until morning your pillow could be undoing all this good work.